PiotrekGa/PiotrekGa.github.io/_posts/2019-03-14-Pruned-Cross-Validation.md

     * Prune the trial, estimate the final score and go to point 4. otherwise

 The algorithm ensures that the best hyperparameters set is validation on all the folds, but it does not guarantee to indicate the best hyperparameters out of evaluated ones.
-The model can strongly underperform on initial folds and outperform on the latter ones.
+A model can strongly underperform on initial folds and outperform on the latter ones.
 Even with medium sized datasets and proper data shuffle it's highly unlikely.

 ### Speed benchmarking